eet349/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+- React.js is a JavaScript library.
+The main thing React.js is good for is localizing re-renders to only the components that need to change.
+Some added effects of using the library is it becomes so much easier to programmatically render components on the page.

-1. Describe component state.
+2. Describe component state.

+- component state is a slice of data that we want to keep track of in the component so we can render it out (or use it to help render out) the ui.
+The component is re-rendered anytime the state changes unless otherwise told not to do so.

-1. Describe props.
+3. Describe props.

+- props are properties that get passed down to/through child components. these props are used to render or assist in rendering components.
+They make the components we build reuseable.
+Props are to components as arguments are to functions.
+Just as different arguments can change the output of a function props can change what a component renders but the overall setup/structure is the same.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+- You can use the 'useEffect' hook to sync side effects in a component.
+Side effects are actions by a component that reaches outside itself.
+Some examples are making a fetch request or even console.logging.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.